rachelhyeon/rachelhyeon/README.md

 - Hi, I’m @rachelhyeon
 - I'm an aspiring data scientist with a background in mechanical engineering.
-- I'm interested in using statistics and data science to improve decision-making in engineering systems.
+- I'm interested in using statistics and data science to improve decision-making in businesses and engineering systems.
 - I'm currently a graduate student in the Department of Statistics and Data Science at Carnegie Mellon University, pursuing a Master of Statistical Practice.

 <!---